Guideline for applications for authorisation of clinical trials of medicinal products in humans

 Notifications on the classification of premises for gene therapy and notification of projects concerning the use of living, genetically modified microorganisms for gene therapy are to be submitted to the Danish Working Environment Authority, which will then send a copy of notifications for consultation to the Danish Environmental Protection Agency.

 Medicinal product trials with gene therapy must be notified to the Danish Working Environment Authority, cf. above.
-This may take place at the same time as the application to the Danish Health and Medicines Authority.
+This may take place at the same time as the application to the Danish Medicines Agency.

 For further details concerning notification, please contact the Danish Working Environment Authority (http://www.arbejdstilsynet.dk/ or tel. +45 3915 2000).